 Check With the DMV

-A local DMV office may be able to answer some basic questions about the car in question by running a VIN search.
-It is possible that you can uncover information about the vehicle's history in your state.
-You can also confirm the status of the title with the DMV clerk.
-Keep in mind that the DMV is limited on the information they can give you; for example, any confidential information, such as names and addresses, will probably be off limits.
+A local DMV or vehicle registration office may answer some basic questions about the car in question by running a VIN search.
+You can uncover information about the vehicle's history in your state based on a search on recent ownership of the car.
+You can also confirm the status of the vehicle's title with a DMV clerk.
+However, keep in mind that the information a vehicle agency can give you is limited, and they will not share things such as names and addresses.

 Check the National Insurance Crime Bureau (NICB)

-The NICB offers a free VinCheck service to help the public determine the legal status of a vehicle.
-The service will determine if the vehicle has been stolen and if it has not yet been recovered by law enforcement.
-It can also alert you as to whether the vehicle has been reported as a salvage or junk car by an insurance company.
+The NICB offers a free VINCheck service to help the public determine the legal status of a vehicle.
+The service will determine if the vehicle has been stolen and has not yet been recovered by law enforcement.
+It can also alert you whether the vehicle has been reported as a salvage or junk car by an insurance company.

-If everything seems to “check out,” then you may decide to proceed with the sale.
-At this point, you have a few options to consider:
+If everything seems to check out, then you may decide to proceed with the sale.
+At this point, you have a few more steps to take:

-Complete a bill of sale.
 If you don't want to wait for the new title to arrive, you might want to complete a bill of sale.
-It is an essential part of the sales process for any vehicle sale, but it is doubly important if there is no title present.
-Before you pay for the car, write out a bill of sale that includes the sale's details, including the VIN, sale price, and the car's odometer reading.
-Be sure to include that the seller to supply title on the bill of sale and to include complete info on yourself and the seller.
-This includes all contact information, including full legal names, driver's licenses, addresses and phone numbers.
+The Bill of Sale is an essential part of the sales process for any vehicle sale, but it is undoubtedly crucial if there is no title for the seller to hand over.
+Before you pay for the car, write out a Bill of Sale that includes the sale's details, including the VIN, sale price, and the car's odometer reading.
+Be sure to include that the seller will supply the title on the bill of sale and have complete information on yourself and the seller.
+That consists of all contact information, including full legal names, driver's licenses, addresses, and phone numbers.

 Is It Worth the Hassle?